threadi/external-files-in-media-library/readme.txt

 = 2.0.0 =
 * Revamped plugin
+* Added queue for importing large amount of URLs
 * Added support for import of directories with multiple files
 * Added support for different tcp-protocols
 * Added support for FTP-URLs